-Eva Feldman, M.D., Ph.D., the James W. Albers Distinguished University Professor of Neurology and Russell N. DeJong Professor of Neurology at the University of Michigan, is known internationally for her groundbreaking research and leadership across neurological disorders like amyotrophic lateral sclerosis (ALS), Alzheimer’s disease, as well as cognitive and neuropathic complications related to diabetes and obesity.
+Eva Feldman, M.D., Ph.D., the University of Michigan (U-M) James W. Albers Distinguished University Professor and Russell N. DeJong Professor of Neurology at Michigan Medicine, is known internationally for her groundbreaking research and leadership across neurological disorders like amyotrophic lateral sclerosis (ALS) and Alzheimer’s disease and related dementias, as well as the effect diet and obesity have on peripheral nerves (neuropathy) and brain health.
+She is also investigating the impact of environmental exposures on the nervous system.

 Founder & Director

 Dr. Feldman’s forward-thinking approach has transformed how these devastating conditions are diagnosed, treated, and prevented by realizing the necessity of a collaborative multidisciplinary approach — such as discovering a link between diabetes and Alzheimer’s disease, and creating a stem cell therapy that led to the first human clinical trial for ALS patients.
-Her career has also been punctuated by dynamic discovery, such as her identification of a possible connection of ALS to pesticide exposure.
-Her efforts across diabetic neuropathy have led to a change in practice guidelines for early diagnosis of prediabetic neuropathy, and she identified the role lipids play in the development of neuropathy in type 2 diabetes, providing evidence for new guidelines by the American Diabetes Association.
-Dr. Feldman has been at the forefront in studying the neurological impact of COVID-19 on persons with diabetes.
-She has authored more than 500 scientific articles, 70 book chapters, and four books on neurological diseases, their mechanisms, and potential therapies.
-She has been continuously funded by the NIH for 30 years and is currently the principal or co-investigator of numerous clinical trials and grants, including nine NIH grants.
+Her career has also been punctuated by dynamic discovery, such as her identification of the connection of ALS to exposure to environmental toxins.
+Her efforts focused on peripheral neuropathy have led to a change in practice guidelines for early diagnosis of neuropathy in individuals with prediabetes, and she identified the role lipids, or fats, play in the development of neuropathy in type 2 diabetes, providing evidence for new guidelines by the American Diabetes Association.
+Dr. Feldman has been at the forefront of studying the neurological impact of COVID-19 on persons with diabetes.
+She has authored more than 530 scientific articles, 74 book chapters, and five books on neurological diseases, their mechanisms, and potential therapies.
+She has been continuously funded by the NIH for over 30 years and is currently the principal or co-investigator of numerous clinical trials and grants, including nine NIH grants.